-Lefroy Road ran through his estate, which was in the area where Beaconsfield TAFE is now.
+Lefroy Road ran along the southern border of his estate, in the area where Beaconsfield TAFE is now.
 Part of his property there was called Mulberry Farm, and the name is remembered in Mulberry Farm Lane, White Gum Valley.
 Davis Park, Beaconsfield, was part of what was earlier known as Mulberry Gardens/Farm.
 What is currently Bruce Lee Oval (set to become yet more housing) was part of his farm, and there are three very large olive trees there which would have been part of the farm.

 Also named after him are the (self-named) Lefroy River, and Lake Lefroy.